HomeGlossaryGoogle Analytics

 By using Google Analytics, website owners and administrators can gain a better understanding of their website’s traffic and performance, and can make data-driven decisions to improve their website’s success.

-Ranking, in the context of search engine optimization (SEO), refers to the position of a website on a search engine results page (SERP) for a
+Pruning, in the context of search engine optimization (SEO), refers to the practice of removing low-quality, irrelevant, or outdated content from a website.
+This can

 Scroll to Top